Li Hongyuan incident: Aftermath

 On 5 December Huawei CLO Song Liuping thanked the public attention on Huawei but claimed that the incident was not a labor dispute but a report on suspected illegal activities.
-On 9 December Li Hongyuan claimed on Weibo that the Public Prosecutorate of Shenzhen Munipalicity was building a case against the false accusation, perjury, dereliction of duty, and malfeasance in the incident.
+On 9 December Li Hongyuan claimed on Weibo that the Public Prosecutorate of Shenzhen Municipality was building a case against the false accusation, perjury, dereliction of duty, and malfeasance in the incident.
 But the Prosecutorate denied the claim.

 Six months later on 3 June 2020 Li Hongyuan filed an arbitration request to the Labour-Dispute Arbitration Commission of Longgang, Shenzhen for resuming the labour contract between him and Huawei, and requesting for the salaries, bonuses, and social benefits as if he had not been dismissed.
 The commission overruled the request in August.
 Then Li sued Huawei for misleading him on the dismissal agreement.
 The Court of Law of Longgang, Shenzhen ruled on 10 January 2022 that:

 Criticism

-On Huawei and the authorities
+Of Huawei and the authorities

 The Paper, a digital news outlet in Shanghai commented in an editorial that "Huawei Wolf" and "996" working hours represent the culture of efficiency first which is no longer suitable for the era.
 Huawei's inhumane cruel treatment toward its former employees breachs the trust of its partners and customers.
 Later, the chief commentator Shen Bin said Huawei's refusal of apology terrifies the people.
 The development of an enterprise must respect the other's dignities.

 Qianjiang Evening News in Hangzhou criticised on Huawei's statement that Huawei shows no respect to the law at all.
 Huawei is bullying and suppressing its dissidents with strength.
 The people are eager for the rule of law more than the progress of technology.
 The article was deleted on 4 December.

 The New York Times pointed out on 5 December that Huawei is losing the people's support during this incident.
 The middle-class Chinese mainlanders are expressing their angers in the fear of that the same incident might have happened on themselves.